What is Dekeneas?

 Once with the introduction of Javascript, the web pages began to act dynamically, instead of serving static content.
 This means that the final form of the website will only be interpreted by user's browser, after all Javascript is executed in user's browser context.
 This also means that the security products should know exactly how user's browser interprets and executes the Javascript in the webpage it loads.

-So, the only solution seems to be client-side honeypots, which emulate browsers and access websites hoping to find watering hole attacks.
+So, the only solution seems to be client-side honeypots, which emulate browsers and access websites hoping to find browser attacks.
 But this approach is very time consuming as modern websites can have hundreds or thousands of pages, and loading each and every one of them in an instrumented environment takes some time.
 Also, the attackers developed a series of methods to identify instrumented environments, ranging from delayed execution to detection of virtualized environments, which are specific to client-side honeypots.
 On top of that, the attackers fingerprint the browser, and only attack certain browsers, certain technologies or users from a certain geographical area or IP range.

 If the client-side honeypot doesn't guess all of the above, the attack never happens, so the security product fails to identify an offensive web page.